rtCamp/pwa-extension/README.md

 - Submit gravity form even if you are offline.
 The plugin will send form response once you get back online.
 - The offline form submission will only work for the routes added to the plugin settings page.
-- If no routes are set the offline form submission script will not be enqueued.
-- Add form routes to enable offline form submission in the plugin settings page. e.g Enable offline form submission with following settings for the forms available on routes `example.com/contact` and `example.com/feedback`
+- If no routes are set the offline form submission script will not be enqueued. e.g Enable offline form submission with following settings for the forms available on routes `example.com/contact` and `example.com/feedback`
 ```
 /contact